marialymperaiou/BiasBeware/README.md

 ![BiasBeware painting showing preference for the DSLR with a 25% discount over a non-discounted DSLR](teaser.png)

+**When words nudge decisions**

+Modern recommendation systems don’t just process products—they process persuasion.
+BiasBeware investigates how subtle linguistic cues influence LLM-driven recommendations, and challenges models to detect, explain, and remove these effects.

 ## Subtask C — Sanitization of Attacked Product Descriptions